sirdankz/goemon-recomp-research/docs/UPDATED/index.md

 This section is a curated snapshot of what we’ve **verified** so far while reverse‑engineering **Mystical Ninja Starring Goemon (MNSG)** in a Ghidra‑first workflow for Goemon Recomp / N64 modding.

-!!! tip "How to use"
-    Use the left nav to jump to systems.
-Pages are written as **facts + addresses + how to exploit it for automation**.

 ## Quick links
 - [Systems Overview](systems_overview.md)